ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

   security reason, the password is masked in the output but be aware that it is still stored in clear text in the file.).
 * ``msnoise info -j`` reports all jobs types, including those of plugins.
-* Added the possibility to walk in subfolders recursively by using ``scan_archive --path -r``
+* Added the possibility to walk in sub-folders recursively by using ``scan_archive --path -r``

 Note, all commands are documented: :doc:`../clickhelp/msnoise`.